zsparal/api-documentation/source/payments/build-your-own-checkout.rst

        #.
 Customer gets redirected to Mollie to select their bank or to complete via QR.
        #.
 Customer gets redirected to their bank to verify their payment with their bank credentials.
        #.
 Customer returns to the webshop.
      - The issuer selection screen (step 2) can be integrated using the Methods API.
-The QR flow (step 2) can be integrated using the QR embed in the Payments API.
+See :ref:`embedding-issuer-selection` below.
+The QR flow (step 2) can also be integrated using the QR embed in the Payments API.
+See the :doc:`QR codes guide </guides/qr-codes>` for details.

    * - **KBC/CBC**
      - #.
 Customer selects KBC/CBC at checkout.
        #.
 Customer gets redirected to Mollie to select their bank.
        #.
 Customer gets redirected to their bank to verify their payment with their bank credentials.
        #.
 Customer returns to the webshop.
      - The issuer selection screen (step 2) can be integrated using the Methods API.
+See :ref:`embedding-issuer-selection` below.

    * - **Klarna: Pay later**
      - #.
 Customer selects Pay later at checkout.